-In today's more complex ecosystem of service provision the answer is principally and fundamentally, to take on a strategic and quality management lead.
-Each LA may have a different model to delivering an offer, but they still maintain the responsibility and duty of care to ensure that a comprehensive and fit-for-purpose offer is being delivered.
+In today's more complex ecosystem of service provision the answer is principally and fundamentally, to be the strategic and quality management lead.
+Each LA may have a different model to delivering an offer, but they still maintain the responsibility and duty to ensure that a comprehensive and fit-for-purpose offer is being delivered.

-Whether that be predominately statutory funded, or voluntary sector led, whether there are a range of local social enterprises, or the private sector is playing a more significant role, as they are with schooling, it doesn't really matter.
+Whether that be predominately statutory funded, or voluntary sector led, whether there are a range of local social enterprises, or the private sector is playing a more significant role, as they would be with education, it doesn't really matter.
 Young People don't care who is paying for their local youth centre, just that there is one!

-Local Government's key role therefore is to bring local stakeholders together, genuinely cross-sector and essentially, inter-departmental, engaging and partnering with criminal justice, housing, health services, education, social services, early intervention, and more.
+Local Government's key role is therefore to bring local stakeholders together, genuinely cross-sector and essentially, inter-departmental, engaging and partnering with criminal justice, housing, health services, education, social services, early intervention, and more.

-Additionally Local Government should be the leading voice in establishing a clear strategic vision for their local youth services, because currently the youth sector is being left to struggle along, responding organically, developing siloes, and consequently breeding competition instead of collaboration.
+Additionally Local Government needs to be the leading voice in establishing a clear strategic vision for their local youth services, because currently the youth sector is being left to struggle along, responding organically, developing siloes, and consequently breeding competition instead of collaboration.

-Therefore, every Local Government should be asking, What Will Our Youth Services Look Like in 2025?
+Every Local Government should be asking, 'What Will Our Youth Services Look Like in 2025?'
 Create a clear, comprehensive and inter-connected vision, in partnership with young people and delivery professionals, and then set about building the framework, infrastructure and resources to fulfil that vision.